TobinNotSkirple/BandBoard/README.md

-BandBoard is in VERY EARLY beta.
+bandm8 is in VERY EARLY beta.